-This presentation contains certain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1991 Forward-looking statements are based on various facts and derived utilizing assumptions, current expectations, estimates and projections an are subject to known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements to b materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Forward looking statements include, without limitation, statements relating to the expected payment date of Veritex Holdings, Inc.'s ("Veritex" quarterly cash dividend, impact of certain changes in Veritex's accounting policies, standards and interpretation, the effects of the COVID-1 pandemic and actions taken in response thereto, Veritex's business and growth strategy, projected plans and objectives.
-Statements precede by, followed by or that otherwise include the words "believes," "expects," "anticipates," "intends," "projects," "estimates," "plans" and similar expressions or future or conditional verbs such as "will," "should," "would," "may" and "could" are generally forward-looking in nature and no historical facts, although not all forward-looking statements include the foregoing words.
-We refer you to the "Risk Factors" an "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of Veritey's Annual Report on Form 10-K fc the year ended December 31, 2019 and any updates to those risk factors set forth in Veritex's Quarterly Reports on Form 10-Q, Current Report on Form 8-K and other filings with the Securities and Exchange Commission ("SEC"), which are available on the SEC's website at www.sec.go If one or more events related to these or other risks or uncertainties materialize, or if Veritex's underlying assumptions prove to be incorrec actual results may differ materially from what Veritex anticipates.
-Accordingly, you should not place undue reliance on any such forward looking statements.
-Any forward-looking statement speaks only as of the date on which it is made.
-Veritex does not undertake any obligation and specifically declines any obligation, to update or revise any forward-looking statements, whether as a result of new information, future developments or otherwise, except as required by law.
-All forward-looking statements, expressed or implied, included in this presentation at expressly qualified in their entirety by this cautionary statement.
-This cautionary statement should also be considered in connection with ar subsequent written or oral forward-looking statements that Veritex or persons acting on Veritex's behalf may issue.
+This presentation contains certain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+Forward-looking statements are based on various facts and derived utilizing assumptions, current expectations, estimates and projections and are subject to known and unknown risk uncertainties and other factors that may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
+Forward-looking statements include, without limitation, statements relating to the impact certain changes in Veritex Holdings, Inc.'s ("Veritex") accounting policies, standards and interpretation, the effects of the COVID-19 pandemic and actions taken response thereto, Veritex's business and growth strategy, projected plans and objectives.
+Statements preceded by, followed by or that otherwise include the work "believes," "expects," "anticipates," "intends," "projects," "estimates," "plans" and similar expressions or future or conditional verbs such as "will," "should," "would "may" and "could" are generally forward-looking in nature and not historical facts, although not all forward-looking statements include the foregoing words.
+We refevou to the "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of Veritex's Annual Report on Form 1 K for the year ended December 31, 2019 and any updates to those risk factors set forth in Veritex's Quarterly Reports on Form 10-Q, Current Reports on Form 8-K are other risks or uncertainties materialize, or if Veritex's underlying assumptions prove to be incorrect, actual results may differ materially from what Veritex anticipate Accordingly, you should not place undue reliance on any such forward-looking statements.
+Any forward-looking statement speaks only as of the date on which it made.
+Veritex does not undertake any obligation, and specifically declines any obligation, to up

-This presentation also includes industry and trade association data, forecasts and information that Veritex has prepared based, in part, upo data, forecasts and information obtained from independent trade associations, industry publications and surveys, government agencies an other information publicly available to Veritex, which information may be specific to particular markets or geographic locations.
-Some data also based on Veritex's good faith estimates, which are derived from management's knowledge of the industry and independent source Industry publications, surveys and forecasts generally state that the information contained therein has been obtained from sources believed to be reliable.
-Although Veritex believes these sources are reliable, Veritex has not independently verified the information contained therein While Veritex is not aware of any misstatements regarding the industry data presented in this presentation, Veritex's estimates involve risk and uncertainties and are subject to change based on various factors.
-Similarly, Veritex believes that its internal research is reliable, eve though such research has not been verified by independent sources.
+This presentation also includes industry and trade association data, forecasts and information that Veritex has prepared based, in part, upon data, forecasts ar information obtained from independent trade associations, industry publications and surveys, government agencies and other information publicly available to Verite which information may be specific to particular markets or geographic locations.
+Some data is also based on Veritex's good faith estimates, which are derived from management's knowledge of the industry and independent sources.
+Industry publications, surveys and forecasts generally state that the information contained there has been obtained from sources believed to be reliable.
+Although Veritex believes these sources are reliable, Veritex has not independently verified the informatic contained therein.
+While Veritex is not aware of any misstatements regarding the industry data presented in this presentation, Veritex's estimates involve risks are uncertainties and are subject to change based on various factors.
+Similarly, Veritex believes that its internal research is reliable, even though such research has no been verified by independent sources.